-For the categories that are identified every three years, the last identification occurred in the 2018-2019 school year (based on 2017-2018 data) and the next identification was scheduled for the 2021-2022 school year (based on 2020-2021 data).
-As a result of these waivers, the next identification will be delayed until the 2022-2023 school year (based on 2021-2022 data) and all currently identified schools will be eligible to exit status at the end of the 2022-2023 school year.
+For the categories that are identified every three years, the last identification occurred in the 2018-2019 school year (based on 2017-2018 data) and the next identification will be delayed until the 2022-2023 school year (based on 2021-2022 data) and all currently identified schools will be eligible to exit status at the end of the 2022-2023 school year.

-For the annual identification of schools for Targeted Support and Improvement: Consistently Underperforming Student Group, no schools will be identified during the 2020-2021 or 2021-2022 school year as a result of these waivers.
+For the annual identification of schools for Targeted Support and Improvement: Consistently Underperforming Student Group, no school will be identified during the 2020-2021 or 2021-2022 school year as a result of these waivers.
 The next identification is scheduled for the 2022-2023 school year.

-The 2020-2021 Accountability Indicator Scores and Summative Ratings and Accountability Summary by Student Group tables will not be included in the report for 2020-2021 as these tables include indicator scores, summative scores, and progress toward long-term goals and those measures were waived under the March 2020 waiver.
+The 2020-2021 Accountability Indicator Scores and Summative Ratings and Accountability Summary by Student Group tables will not be included in the report for 2020-2021 as these tables include indicator scores, summative scores, and progress toward long-term goals and those measures were waived under the